The Perfect Winter Salad

 Pumpkin Salad with Crispy Sage is a wonderful gluten-free, vegan, warm salad that makes the onset of autumn joyous.
 Full of deep, earthy and floral flavours the salad jumps off the plate.
-I adore it drizzled gluten-free vegan aioli and served with toasted gluten-free, crackers, Garlic-Free Houmous and crudites.
+I adore it drizzled gluten-free, vegan aioli and served with toasted gluten-free, vegan crackers, Garlic-Free Houmous and crudites.
 Sublime.

 Pumpkin Salad with Crispy Sage is easy to make but it takes time to roast the pumpkin.